cwgdata/OperatorWorkshop/README.md

 `kubectl -n $NS get svc | grep controlcenter | grep lb`

-Navigate to below and use the login admin with password Developer1
+Navigate to below and use the login username `admin` with password `Developer1`

 `http://<IP FROM ABOVE>:9021`